Chapter Bank Accounts

 Q: What is our fiscal year?

-A: Calendar year:We follow the calendar year for your fiscal year [so January 1 – December 31].
+A: Calendar year:We follow the calendar year for your fiscal year [January 1 – December 31].

 Q: What are gross receipts?

-A: Monday Received: Gross Receipts are the total amounts the organization received from all sources during its annual accounting period, without subtracting any costs or expenses.
+A: Money received: Gross receipts are the total amounts the organization received from all sources during its annual accounting period, without subtracting any costs or expenses.
 For most Chapters, this is simply however much you’ve received in membership dues during that tax year [note — this is from January 1 – December 31, NOT your school year].
-Please note, if your Chapter has other sources of income [for example, fundraising or hosted a formal where members paid for tickets] you would include those in your gross receipts.
+If your Chapter has other sources of income [for example, fundraising or hosted a formal where members paid for tickets] you would include those amounts in your gross receipts.
 Your gross receipts DO NOT take out any expenses.
-Example of Gross Receipts:
+Example of gross receipts:

 Q: What is our tax exempt sub-section?